thinkshout/feeding-texas/about/events/feeding-with-impact-conference.md

 ---
 Please join us for the **2015 “Feeding With Impact” Conference**.
 We hope you will find the conference engaging and informative.
 The tentative workshop sessions are listed below.

-To register, follow this [link] (http://bit.ly/1Mi01pD).
+To register and and reserve hotel accommodations, follow this [link] (http://bit.ly/1Mi01pD).

 The conference will take place at the Sheraton Austin at the Capitol.
-Please make your hotel arrangements through [Rachel Kwan] (mailto:rkwan@feedingtexas.org).

 **General Sessions**